 - The United Nations Educational, Scientific and Cultural Organization (UNESCO) seeks to encourage the identification, protection, and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.

 - This is embodied in an international treaty called the Convention concerning the Protection of the World Cultural and Natural Heritage, adopted by UNESCO in 1972.

-- India has 38 world heritage sites that include 30 Cultural properties, 7 Natural properties, and 1 mixed site.
+- As of June 2022, India has 40 world heritage sites that include 32 Cultural properties, 7 Natural properties, and 1 mixed site.

 United Nations Educational, Scientific and Cultural Organization